-- Pruritus (generalized itching that may be severe)
+Pruritus, a generalized itching that may be severe

-- Pain in the lymph nodes associated with alcohol intake
+Pain in the lymph nodes triggered by drinking alcohol

-If the lymph nodes in the chest are affected, they may press on the windpipe and cause shortness of breath, cough, or chest discomfort.
+If the lymph nodes in the chest are affected, they may press on structures in the lung and cause shortness of breath, cough, or chest discomfort.

-A means that a person has not experienced B symptoms, listed below.
+A means that a person has not experienced B symptoms, which are listed below.

-B means that a person has experienced the following symptoms:
+B means that a person has experienced one or more of the following symptoms:

-- Unexplained weight loss of more than 10% of original body weight during the six months before diagnosis
+Unexplained weight loss of more than 10% of original body weight during the 6 months before diagnosis

-- Drenching night sweats.
-Most patients say that either their nightclothes or the sheets on the bed are actually wet.
+Drenching night sweats.
+Most patients say their nightclothes or the sheets on the bed were wet enough to have to change them during the night.
 Sometimes, heavy sweating occurs during the day.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.